LAST UPDATED: 4/22/23 – How to Survive a Long Flight

 Make Your Health a Priority

-An often overlooked, but critically important, factor in getting thru a long flight without feeling exhausted is your health.
+An often overlooked, but critically important, factor in surviving a long flight without feeling exhausted is your health.
 If you don’t take care of your body’s needs, your body is going to tell you it isn’t happy about that.
 The following tips can assist you in making sure that you are doing everything you can to take care of your body while on a long flight.

 One of the best ways to make sure your body is taken care of is to make sure you stay hydrated.
 Airplanes are notorious for causing dehydration, and getting dehydrated on a long flight can lead to discomfort and prevent you from getting adequate rest.